timseed/MySql_Per_Test/README.md

  Delete      |   360s   | 11 times   |
  Insert      |   270s   |  5 times   |
  Commit      |    0     |  0 times|

+As the data size has increased 10 times - these seem reasonable - in fact good performance figures.